AdobeDocs/experience-platform.en/help/ingestion/quality/monitor-data-ingestion.md

 ![](../images/quality/monitor-data-flows/failed-batch.png)

 In addition, failed records provide details on the errors that occurred while processing the batch.
-In the example below, there was a REPLACE ME.
+In the example below, there was a parsing error that occurred when converting or validating the data.

 ![](../images/quality/monitor-data-flows/failed-batch-error.png)